 Plunge into Pool Time

 Sometimes the weather just isn’t in your favour.
-When you need an indoor day with loads of actives to tire out the kids, look to Western Financial Place, which is the Cranbrook Aquatic Centre.
+When you need an indoor day with loads of activities to tire out the kids, look to Western Financial Place, which is the Cranbrook Aquatic Centre.

 Hit the Links

 I’m not a golfer, but I’d be remiss if I didn’t mention the 24/7 golf opportunities in Cranbrook.
-Within 24 km of Cranbrook are 7, 18-hole championship golf course.
+Within 24 km of Cranbrook are 7, 18-hole championship golf courses.
 Because this side of the Rockies is warmer, courses open earlier – typically from early April until the end of October.

 Visit Kimberley

-Kimberley is a charming ski town that’s super close to Cranbrook (about a 25-minute drive or 1.5 hr bike ride away), and is worth the visit.
+Kimberley is a charming ski town that’s super close to Cranbrook (about a 25-minute drive or 1.5 hr bike ride away) and is worth the visit.
 Brick streets in the Platzl, a lively pedestrian zone downtown, are lined with indy boutiques and eateries.
 If you want to feel cozy, order a toasted sandwich inside Creme, a cheese and gourmet shop.

 Pop into the Old Crow Emporium if you’re into antiques, the Grater Good if you like kitchen shops, and don’t forget the toy shop and candy store for the littles.